-The BLM Bishop Field Office has a general fire management plan, prepared in 2004, according to a citation in a LADWP report.
+The Bishop Field Office of the Bureau of Land Management (BLM) has a general fire management plan, prepared in 2004, according to a citation in a LADWP report.
 However, a public copy of the document is not available.
 In general, the BLM collaborates with several federal, state, and local organizations to develop and implement wildland fire programs.
 For instance, the BLM's fuels management program directs a wide range of active management vegetation treatments using mechanical, biological, and chemical tools, and prescribed fire.
 The program consists of creating fuel breaks, reducing fuel loads, reducing fire risk near communities, targeted grazing, and herbicide to break fire-grass cycles.
 Fuels treatments are planned and implemented jointly with other BLM programs, and with federal, state, local, and non-governmental collaborators (BLM 2021).
-The BLM Bishop Field Office last updated its Resource Management Plan in 1993.
+The Bishop Field Office of the BLM last updated its Resource Management Plan in 1993.
+That plan contains very little about wildfire.